com-lihaoyi/utest/readme.md

 - Deprecated the `'foo{...}` syntax for defining tests.
 We should standardize on `"foo" - {...}` or `'foo - {...}`

+- The `TestSuite{...}` for defining a block of tests is now deprecated; it never actually defined a `TestSuite` object, so the name was pretty misleading.
+The new syntax is `Tests{...}`

 0.4.8
 -----